AliNadirErdil/Red-Wine-Quality-Decision-With-ML/README.md

 ```
 ![image](https://github.com/user-attachments/assets/f91877da-2495-40d8-a7c7-ec28a47baf17)

+In wine, the total sulfur dioxide (SO2) level typically ranges between 10 and 200 mg/L, indicating the amount of sulfur dioxide used in the wine.
+However, in certain cases, such as with sweet wines that have high sugar content or wines that need to be stored for extended periods, this value can rise up to 300 mg/L. Therefore, instead of focusing on individual values, I prefer to maintain a consistent level in the wine.

 ### 5. Scatter Plots

 Scatter plots were used to visualize the relationship between wine quality and each chemical property.